-Docks were popular wild edibles during the Depression due to their tart, lemony flavor, their widespread abundance, and the fact that they were free for the taking.
-Today most people have forgotten about this common and tasty edible weed.
+Docks were popular wild edibles during the Great Depression due to their tart, lemony flavor, their widespread abundance, and the fact that they were free for the taking.
+Today, most people have forgotten about this common and tasty edible weed.

 Patience dock (R. patientia) was once cultivated as a vegetable in both the USA and Europe and is still grown as such by a small number of gardeners.
-If you read about a green called Patience, you're reading about patience dock.
-Patience dock may be found as a feral plant, if you're lucky.
+Patience dock may be found as a feral plant.
 It's larger, more tender, and perhaps more delicious than any other dock plant.
-You can find seeds for sale on line.
+Seeds can be found for sale online.

-Curly dock may also be called yellow dock, sour dock, or narrowleaf dock, depending on where you live.
+Curly dock may also be called yellow dock, sour dock, or narrowleaf dock, depending on where they are purchased.
 Common names are tricky for that very reason; they change from place to place.
-If you need to know precisely and with absolute certainty which plant you're dealing with, use the botanical Latin name.
-End of speech.
+For those who need to know precisely and with absolute certainty which plant they're dealing with, use the botanical Latin name.

 Both curly and broad-leaved dock are edible at several stages.
-The most tender leaves and best lemony flavor comes from young leaves, before the flower stalk develops.
-Pick the two to six youngest leaves at the center of each clump.
-They may not even have fully unfurled and they will be very mucilaginous.
+The most tender leaves and the best lemon flavored ones come from young docks with flower stalks that have yet to develop.
+Pick two to six youngest of the leaves at the center of each clump.
+They may not even have fully unfurled, and they will be very mucilaginous.

 From early to mid-spring, young leaves are tasty raw or cooked.
-If using raw leaves, you can avoid excessive mucilage by removing the leaf stem (petiole) and using only the actual leaves in salads.
+If using raw leaves, avoid excessive mucilage by removing the leaf stem (petiole) and using only the actual leaves in salads.

 The midribs of large dock leaves can be tough and fibrous, while the leaf blade remains tender.
-If you find a plant with tasty foliage but tough midribs, remove the midrib from the leaf before cooking.
+If a plant with tasty foliage but tough midribs is found, remove the midrib from the leaf before cooking.
 Additionally, larger petioles may be tough but pleasantly sour.
 Consider chopping the petioles into small pieces, and cooking them as a substitute for rhubarb or Japanese knotweed.